ProReNata/gotenberg/README.md

 This is a fork of [gotenberg](https://github.com/gotenberg/gotenberg) that changes the following:

 - Added option to libreOffice route to convert document to plain text.
 Specifically made for rtf -> text conversions.
-- Added route `gspreview` that add conversions by GraphicsMagick and Ghostscript
+- Added route `gspreview` that add conversions by pdfium and gofpdf.
-- Removed `chromium` and `pdftk` (including java) from Docker image
+- Removed `chromium` and `pdftk` (including java) from Docker image.

 ## On branching